Daydream Believer (1992 film)

-The Girl Who Came Late aka Daydream Believer is a 1991 Australian romantic comedy film starring Miranda Otto, Martin Kemp and Gia Carides; and directed by Kathy Mueller.
+Daydream Believer aka The Girl Who Came Late (working title) is a 1992 Australian romantic comedy film starring Miranda Otto, Martin Kemp and Gia Carides; and directed by Kathy Mueller.
 Otto was nominated for an Australian Film Institute Award for "Best Actress in a Lead Role".

 Plot

-The 'Girl' of the title is Nell Tiscowitz (Otto), a struggling actress with an affinity for horses.
+The 'Girl' of the working title is Nell Tiscowitz (Otto), a struggling actress with an affinity for horses.
 She meets wealthy rock music promoter and stable owner Digby Olsen (Kemp).
 Nell's best friend and flatmate, Wendy (Carides) provides dubious love-lorn advice.
 After Nell uses her 'telepathy' to help Digby tame horses they eventually fall in love.